 National and local politicians have two recurrent domestic obsessions – the NHS and the lack of affordable housing.
 Typically, irrespective of political leaning, none of the major parties have established wither a cohesive policy not can they boast significant success.

-The current administration has a confused and confusing approach to the matter – three separate companies administer their strategy:
+The current administration has a confused and confusing approach to the matter – with separate companies administer their strategy:

 Running alongside this group, the Council has an internal operation running a Council house development strategy.